cran/pushoverr/README.md

     pushover('You can get with this (app)')
     pushover('Or you can get with that (app)', token=<OTHER APP TOKEN>)

+*Tip*: If you'll always be using the same user key and app token, you can add this step to your `Rprofile` file (see `?Startup`) so that it is done automatically each time R is started.

+### Example 4: Sending to a Specific Device

+If you have more than one device with Pushover, you can also send messages to a specific device:

+    pushover('If you pretend like this is important, you can walk out of the boring meeting', device='Phone')

 ## Feature Requests and Bug Reports